 Newark is notoriously difficult to get to using the subway and NJ Transit, and a taxi routinely costs $70-100.
 It has to do with the fare to get into the city ($15+) and traffic on the bridges and tunnels.
 I don’t usually fly into Newark because it’s just too danged far with too many variables.
 A flight has to be at least $200 cheaper for me to even consider flying into EWR.

 Honestly, I’ve tried getting to Newark on the train and it’s just a confusing nightmare.
-All of the stops are named Penn Station (there’s one in NJ too), and you have to transfer at least three times from more places in NYC.
+All of the stops are named Penn Station (there’s one in Manhattan and New Jersey), and you have to transfer at least three times from other places in NYC.
 If you’re rich take a cab, if you’re broke take the bus.

 - Taxi/Rideshare = $70-100: You have to pay bridge tolls, and traffic can be murder.